delormev/db-queries/README.md

 A bash scrip that lets you either query a database in interactive mode or run a query from a local file and export it to a CSV file on your local drive.
 Databases are described through a list of aliases, see "Installation" paragraph below.
-Supports default input and output files for those days where you're too lazy to specify input and output files.
+Supports default input and output for those days where you're too lazy to specify input and output files.
-Only support postgres databases for now.
+Only support postgres databases / Redshift for now.
 Your passwords must be set up in .pgpass (see: http://www.postgresql.org/docs/current/static/libpq-pgpass.html)

 ### Examples